DanielJDupont/DeepRL/README.md

 # Deep Reinforcement Learning

 This resource assumes you have a full computer science undergraduate education and industry experience coding as a full stack software engineer.
+The beginning of knowledge is the discovery of something we do not understand.

 ### About Daniel Dupont: